-Those students who do not meet the state guidelines may be excluded from school until the requirements are met.

-Students who have been exposed to a communicable disease for which they have not been immunized may be excluded from school at the discretion of the Charter School.
+Students who do not meet the state immunization guidelines may be excluded from school until the requirements are met.
+Students who have been exposed to a communicable disease for which they have not been immunized may be prohibited from entering campus at the discretion of the school.
 Students who do not meet the state requirements shall be referred to their physician or local health department.
-The Charter School will provide families a written notice indicating which doses are lacking.
+The school will provide families with a written notice indicating which doses are lacking.